istio/istio.io/_blog/2018/egress-https.md

 <figure><img src="img/bookinfo-details-v2.svg" alt="The Bookinfo Application with details v2" title="The Bookinfo Application with details v2" />
 <figcaption>The Bookinfo Application with details v2</figcaption></figure>

-Note that the Google Books web service is outside the Istio service mesh whose boundaries are marked by a dashed line.
+Note that the Google Books web service is outside the Istio service mesh, the boundary of which is marked by a dotted line.

 Now let's direct all the traffic to the version _v2_ of the _details_ microservice, using the following _route rule_: